moritzrose/holiday_island/README.md

 adding my own personal flavour to my version of the game.
 I still want to keep the original design - thus I have downloaded the game files (very easy nowadays) and started using the original tile set.

+So far I can generate a random height map, change the possibility for certain terrain levels and render the map according to the generated map.
+I am very proud to be able to fully support all tiles of water, sand and grass depending on the current terrain level.

-If you want to see what I have achieved so far, I am adding screenshots to the end of this readme to document my progress.
+You can check out what I have achieved so far at the end of this readme.

 ## Todos - short term: